ParadoxGameConverters/Fronter/README.md

 Fronter expects to find fronter-configuration.txt and fronter-options.txt inside a folder named "Configuration/".
 These two files need to be provided with bundled converters as they define converter-specific required folders, files, and options.

+Why two files instead of a single one?
+Completely irrelevant!
+Feel free to dump all options into *either* of the two files, but Fronter will whine if it can't find either.
+It's better to have them separate as options change often and the configuration changes basically never.

 ### Supported and required tags (with examples):
 #### fronter-configuration.txt